dscho/xkcd/content/comics/2025-7-18-replication-crisis.md

  Ponytail: Unfortunately, our replication analysis has found exactly the same problems that those 2010s researchers did.

  [This panel shows a newspaper, with title "NEWS" surrounded by flourishes.
 There is a photo of the panel #2.
-The headline reads: "REPLICATION CRISIS SOLVED".]
+The headline reads: "REPLICATION CRISIS SOLVED".
+There is much illegible text around the picture]